G

 A slicker brush is a great grooming tool for this crossbreed.
 The brush loosens and removes dead hair while removing tangles and mats.
 Brushing this dog every day helps to prevent mats from forming and really taking hold of their coat.
 A soft brush with boar’s hair bristles is another valuable grooming tool for this dog.
 This type of brush helps to stir up natural oils that add to the shiny hair of this canine’s coat.
 As a bonus, the bristles of this brush are very easy on the dog’s skin and coat.
 An additional task in the grooming routine is keeping this dog’s ears clean.
 Use a soft cloth and a cleaning solution designed for a dog’s ears.

 Some Griffonshire owners take their dog to a reputable groomer for trimming every three or four months to keep their pup’s coat looking neat.
-This serves to keep its long hair from growing too close to its eyes interfering with its vision.
+This keeps the dog’s long hair from growing too close to its eyes and interfering with its vision.

 Training